sajidZ-904/Hotel_Price_Comparison/README.md

 2. Search hotels by city, price range, and star rating

-S3. crape hotel data from Booking.com and Agoda using Scrapy
+3. Scrape hotel data from Booking.com and Agoda using Scrapy

 4. Display results with price comparison